 Pennsylvania

-Children's Hospital of Philadelphia (CHOP) - (lighting occurred Thursday, Sept 26)
+Children's Hospital of Philadelphia - Monday, Sept 22nd - Friday, Sept 26th

 Join the movement with PDSA’s ITP Awareness Month Social Media Toolkit!
 This toolkit includes ways to engage with PDSA on social media and offers a selection of downloadable content for you to share on your own social media pages.
 We hope you’ll join us in our mission to raise awareness and empower ITP patients.